nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry_guidance.md

 GP clinical systems **MAY** include codes for incomplete diary entries which have a standard interpretation of a completed action (for example, procedure codes).
 These **MUST** be interpreted as incomplete by consumer systems.
 Consumer systems **MUST** ensure these are presented to system users in such a manner that it is clear and unambiguous that the coded item represents an incomplete planned action regardless of its text description or SNOMED CT meaning.
-The consumer system **MUST** maintain the diary entry's meaning as an incomplete planned action wherever the code element may be accessed or exported, except where the action has been completed within the consumer system.
+The consumer system **MUST** maintain the diary entry's meaning as an incomplete planned action wherever the code element may be accessed or exported.

 ## Diary Entry planned date